buhrmi/buhrmi/README.md

 ## Hi there

-I'm a Ruby on Rails & Svelte developer from Germany, hacking on open-source startup ideas and tooling.
+I'm a web developer from Germany, currently based in Da Nang, Vietnam, proficient in Ruby on Rails and Svelte.

 ### Current Projects